tryton/tryton/doc/usage/process.rst

    The supplier shipments that are related to the purchase can be found using the purchase's :guilabel:`Shipments` link.

-   The :guilabel`Shipments` and stock :guilabel:`Moves` related to a purchase can also be found using the items in the purchase's :guilabel:`Open related records` menu.
+   The :guilabel:`Shipments` and stock :guilabel:`Moves` related to a purchase can also be found using the items in the purchase's :guilabel:`Open related records` menu.